mistergjones/toyrobotjs/README.md

 ## Learnings

--   My new learning of Docker is that Named Volumes are great if you would like to have persistent data in a database.
+-   Named Volumes are great if you would like to have persistent data in a database.
 -   Bind mounts are useful that if you mount source code into a container, you can your code changes straight away as opposed to having to create this everytime.
-(Will explore more of this).
+(Will need to explore more of this).

 ## Technologies Used